Grasping These Fleeting Memories

 “H-Hai hai… I have the pen, let’s write our names...
 Here, I’ll write first.
 Sa.
 Wa.
 Ko, see?
 Your turn.”

-That was the confirmation Sawako dreaded.
-It was the wake-up call that told her that she can’t ignore reality any longer.
-She knew this time would come when she heard the doctor that fateful morning, but she rejected the idea and banished it away.
+That was the confirmation the girl who called herself Sawako needed and dreaded.
+She was holding back tears.
+She knew this time would come when she heard the doctor, but she rejected the idea and banished it away.

 “It’s Haruto, Hojo Haruto.
 See, Ha.
 Ru.
 To.
 We’re together right now, like Orihime and Hikoboshi.
 Let’s write our names and send it to the heavens to bless our rela- relation- our…”